Cosumnes River Preserve: Public access and education

-Volunteer Opportunities
+Volunteer opportunities

 The Cosumnes River Preserve relies on volunteers to inform the public about plants and animals found within the preserve as well as helping the staff with restoration, conservation, and preservation.
 After becoming trained as a volunteer naturalist, many different volunteering options are available.
-Volunteer Naturalist training at the Cosumnes River Preserve takes two training days in which you learn about plant and animal species present, various volunteer opportunities, and information about the organizations that work with the preserve to help maintain the area.
+Volunteer Naturalist training at the Cosumnes River Preserve takes two training days covering plant and animal species present, volunteer opportunities, and information about the organizations that work with the preserve.

-Many of the volunteers work in the visitor center helping to answer questions brought up by visitors.
+Volunteers in the visitor center help to answer questions by visitors.
 Restoration projects in the form of the removal of invasive plants or creating wood duck boxes for wood ducks is also an option.
-Bird and raptor surveys are also done at least once a year to get a population estimate on birds of prey and waterfowl that migrate or live within the Cosumnes River Preserve.
+Bird and raptor surveys are done at least once a year to get a population estimate on birds of prey and waterfowl that migrate or live within the Cosumnes River Preserve.
 Other volunteer options are available such as working with the paddle team, leading guided nature walks, or helping with the mountain lion research team.
 The paddle team takes visitors on tours of the Cosumnes River throughout the year.
-Some of the paddle tours include the bat paddle which allows visitors to witness tens of thousands of Mexican Free Tail bats feed during sunset right over the heads of the visitors.
+Some of the paddle tours include the bat paddle, which allows visitors to witness tens of thousands of Mexican free-tailed bats feed during sunset right over the heads of the visitors.
 The mountain lion research team gets to access closed parts of the preserve and places or checks game cameras to observe mountain lions that reside around the preserve.
-There are many other volunteer opportunities available at the Cosumnes River Preserve.